 Vascular dementia is the second most common type of dementia, accounting for 20% of dementia.
-Vascular dementia is preventable and risk factors include diabetes, high blood pressure, smoking and high cholesterol.
+Up to 30% of dementia is preventable through the same modifiable risk factors as for cardiovascular disease.
+These include; physical activity, healthy diet, reduced alcohol intake and not smoking.

-10 Elia M, Russell C. Combating Malnutrition: Recommendations for Action
+&lt;sup>10 Elia M, Russell C. Combating Malnutrition: Recommendations for Action

-11 C A Russell and M Elia (2014) Nutrition screening surveys in hospitals in the UK
+&lt;sup>11 C A Russell and M Elia (2014) Nutrition screening surveys in hospitals in the UK

-12 Depression is defined as a high score on the GDS10 (Geriatric Depression Scale)
+&lt;sup>12 Depression is defined as a high score on the GDS10 (Geriatric Depression Scale)

-13 General health status and vascular disorders as correlates of late-life depressive symptoms in a national survey sample.
+&lt;sup>13 General health status and vascular disorders as correlates of late-life depressive symptoms in a national survey sample.
 Stewart, R, & Hirani, V. International Journal of Geriatric Psychiatry, 25(5): 483-488, 2010